A meditation facilitator may not be what you think it is

 You don't have to quit your day job.
 You can enhance your life greatly by helping others discover this practice.

-If you are curious about becoming a facilitator check out this short Facilitator Training course & Certification program, see the Free Preview, or contact me at Wendy@TheCalmMonkey.com.
+If you are curious about becoming a facilitator, you are invited to explore The Calm Monkey's Facilitator Training course & Certification program, or contact me at Wendy@TheCalmMonkey.com.